 Trademark Application Process

-Obviously, the more detailed your application, the better.
-Other elements such as a description of the mark, samples of how the mark is or will be used, etc., may be included, but if you meet the "minimum requirements" your application can at least be processed (though likely delayed until you submit more information) and not returned as "informal."
+The more detailed your application, the better.
+Other elements, such as a description of the mark or samples of how the mark is or will be used, may be included.
+Still, if you meet the "minimum requirements," your application can at least be processed.
+It will likely be delayed until you submit more information and not returned as "informal."
 Visit the USPTO's Trademark Electronic Application System for more information on TEAS and TEAS PLUS.

 After Filing Your Application

-Advantages of Federal Trademark Registration
+Q: What Are the Advantages of Federal Trademark Registration?

 Business owners receive exclusive rights from having trademark protection.
-Federal protection is not required and many businesses do not take advantage of federal registration.
-If your trademark is used in commerce, and you aren't infringing upon another trademark by doing so, the mark enjoys common law trademark protection.
+Federal protection is not required, and many businesses do not use federal registration.
+If your trademark is used in commerce, and you aren't infringing upon another trademark, the mark benefits from common law trademark protection.

 - Nationwide trademark protection (even if your mark is not in use nationwide)